La Media Vuelta

-"La Media Vuelta" ("Turn Around") is a song written and performed by Mexican singer José Alfredo Jiménez released in 1963.
+"La Media Vuelta" ("The Half Turn") is a song written and performed by Mexican singer José Alfredo Jiménez released in 1963.
 One of Jiménez' most famous compositions, the song has become part of the traditional Mexican musical repertoire, and has been recorded by dozens of singers and groups.

 Javier Solís version

 The first version of the song to chart in Mexico was that of Javier Solís.
 His recording entered the Mexican charts on the 22 June 1963 week, peaking at number three on 20 July.
 The song would remain on the top 10 for almost six months, for a total of 27 weeks.

 Weekly charts

 Luis Miguel version

 It was covered by Mexican singer Luis Miguel on his album Segundo Romance where it was released as the second single from the album in November 1994 and reached number one on both the Billboard Hot Latin Songs and the Latin Pop Airplay charts.
 "La Media Vuelta" also became a number-one hit in Mexico and Panama; and a top-ten single in four other countries.